 2. Adding on to #1, manage cortisol.
 Manage cortisol first and caloric management will likely fall into place with less resistance.
 Remember that stress interferes with bodily functions.
 The issue with losing fat as a female is often related to high cortisol levels.
 Put out the root cause of recurring fire before you burn out trying to hose down flames everywhere.

 3. Be more selective and mindful of your movement choices.
 You’ve heard that movement is medicine.
-While that is subjective to the individual, movement has been restorative and regulating in most cases.
-Above all, the increase in dopamine levels to balancing hormones to building essential muscles to strengthening the musculoskeletal & cardiovascular system to connecting socially, and more – every one of these aspects is indeed interrelated.
+While that is subjective to the individual, the movement has been restorative and regulated in most cases.
+Above all, the increase in dopamine levels from balancing hormones to building essential muscles to strengthening the musculoskeletal & cardiovascular system to connecting socially, and more – every one of these aspects is indeed interrelated.

-Gaining understanding and self-compassion have been key to many women’s success in losing fat sustainably.
-We help females start through a discussion process called the Discovery Chat.
+Gaining understanding and self-compassion has been key to many women’s success in losing fat sustainably.
+The Limitless team help females start through a discussion process called the Discovery Chat.
 Schedule a FREE 20-min Discovery Chat with us, it’s on us.

-This can be done virtually or in-person at our Gym & Health Clinic space on 86-90 Wellington Street (12th floor), Central, Hong Kong.
+This can be done virtually or in person at our Hong Kong Gym & Health Clinic space on 86-90 Wellington Street (12th floor), Central, Hong Kong.